US prison guards refusing vaccine despite COVID-19 outbreaks

 The answer from more than half: “Hell no.” Only 40 of the 475 respondents said yes.

 In Massachusetts, more than half the people employed by the Department of Correction declined to be immunized.
 A statewide survey in California showed that half of all correction employees will wait to be vaccinated.
-In Rhode Island, prison staff have refused the vaccine at higher rates than the incarcerated, according to medical director Dr. Justin Berk.
+In Rhode Island, 30% of prison staff have refused the vaccine, a higher rate than the incarcerated, according to the state’s Department of Corrections.
 And in Iowa, early polling among employees showed a little more than half the staff said they’d get vaccinated.

 As states have begun COVID-19 inoculations at prisons across the country, corrections employees are refusing vaccines at alarming rates, causing some public health experts to worry about the prospect of controlling the pandemic both inside and outside.
 Infection rates in prisons are more than three times as high as in the general public.
 Prison staff helped accelerate outbreaks by refusing to wear masks, downplaying people’s symptoms, and haphazardly enforcing social distancing and hygiene protocols in confined, poorly ventilated spaces ripe for viral spread.

-Note: This story was first published on March 15, 2021.
-It was updated on March 16, 2021, to add the percentage of Rhode Island prison staff who have declined to be vaccinated.